tldr-pages/tldr/pages/common/redshift.md

 > Adjust the color temperature of your screen according to your surroundings.
 > More information: <http://jonls.dk/redshift>.

-- Turn on Redshift with 5700K temperature during day and 3600K at night:
+- Turn on Redshift with a specific [t]emperature during day (e.g., 5700K) and at night (e.g., 3600K):

 `redshift -t {{5700}}:{{3600}}`

-- Turn on Redshift with a manually specified custom location:
+- Turn on Redshift with a manually specified custom [l]ocation:

 `redshift -l {{latitude}}:{{longitude}}`

-- Turn on Redshift with 70% screen brightness during day and 40% brightness at night:
+- Turn on Redshift with a specific screen [b]rightness during the day (e.g, 70%) and at night (e.g., 40%):

 `redshift -b {{0.7}}:{{0.4}}`

-- Turn on Redshift with custom gamma levels (between 0 and 1):
+- Turn on Redshift with custom [g]amma levels (between 0 and 1):

 `redshift -g {{red}}:{{green}}:{{blue}}`